lukas-buergi/km-stat/README.md

 ## Desired changes:

-* Some problems with formatting when using the two non-default display styles
 * Sort needs to be enabled in front end
-* Go through the map and country list and fix the remaining non-working countries.
-* table navigation: next/prev don't work correctly when jump was used previously
 * Display table with one row as sentence instead?
-* display arrow from origin to receiver
-* world map data pop up always towards middle and upwards respective to mouse pointer / touch event
 * change year selection to drop down for better mobile support
 * display dates better, maybe switch to displaying years and quarters because that's the most fine-grained we have
 * make countries click-able at least in table so that it changes to filter to include only that country